Boston heads to Fever as No. 1 pick in WNBA draft - KESQ

 “It feels surreal, really didn’t think I’d be here,” Senechal said.
 “I’ve come a long way, gone through a lot of challenges.”

 Stephanie Soares of Iowa State went fourth to Washington.
 The Mystics quickly traded her to Dallas soon after selecting the 6-foot-7 center.
-Washington got back a future first- and second-round pick.
+Washington got back a first round pick in 2025 and second-round pick in 2024.

 “It was a very interesting feeling,” Soares said.
 “Pure excitement going to Washington, but now getting to go to Dallas.
 It’s going to be a great next step to the journey.”